opendilab/DI-engine-docs/source/best_practice/multi_gpu_example.rst

 The gradients are aggregated to the master, and the parameters are updated through backpropagation, and then the parameters are synchronized with other GPUs.

-In ding, we define Ding.torch_utils.DataParallel, which inherits Torch.nn.DataParallel.
+1. In DI-engine, we define ding.torch_utils.DataParallel, which inherits Torch.nn.DataParallel.
 And at the same time, we rewrite the parameters() method. please refer to ``ding/torch_utils/dataparallel.py``

 .. code-block:: python